Ask AI

 Follow-up and surveillance

-Follow-up: as per ESCP 2020 guidelines, Avoid obtaining endoscopic follow-up in patients with symptom-free recovery after a single episode of CT-verified uncomplicated diverticulitis.
+Follow-up: as per ESCP 2020 guidelines, avoid obtaining endoscopic follow-up in patients with symptom-free recovery after a single episode of CT-verified uncomplicated diverticulitis.
 Follow-up all other patients treated without resection for acute diverticulitis with an examination of the colon at least 6 weeks after the acute episode, if not done within the last 3 years.

 D